 Current NHS consultant posts held

-Consultant Colorectal Surgeon, Oxford University Hospitals NHS Trust.
+Consultant Colorectal Surgeon and Clinical Director for Surgery, Oxford University Hospitals NHS Trust.

 I have spent two years in full time research during my training looking at the pharmacology and physiology of the internal anal sphincter.

 I am part of an on-going rolling programme of pelvic floor research.
 We are particularly interested in functional outcomes and quality of life after procedures for pelvic floor disorders.

 I am supervising a PhD student based within Oxford University looking at inherited connective tissue changes in patients with rectal prolapse.